When the days get warmer, it’s time for cold brew coffee. It’s super easy to make, and you don’t need any fancy equipment: just a French press.

 RECIPE NOTES

-- Store cold brew concentrate in a bottle pitcher, or empty French press (coffee grounds removed) for up to a week in the fridge.
+- Store cold brew concentrate in a bottle pitcher, or empty French press (coffee grounds removed) for up to 2 weeks in the fridge.

 - You can also make cold brew by leaving the French press out on the counter overnight.
 Doing it in the fridge means your cold brew concentrate is nice and cold in the morning, perfect for iced coffee.
 But you don't have to put it in the fridge if it won't fit or you plan to use it for hot coffee.